AhmedFayek1/time_spinner/README.md

 - **Colors**: Use `timePickerColor` and `highlightColor` to customize the picker's background and highlight colors.
 - **Text Styles**: Apply custom styles for the title and picker values using `titleStyle` and `textStyle`.
 - **Spacing and Sizing**: Adjust spacing, padding, and dimensions using parameters like `titleAndPickerSpacing`, `pickerPadding`, and `pickerHeight`.

 ---

-## Limitations

-- **Localization**: Currently, `TimeSpinner` supports English by default.
-Support for other locales can be added in future updates.
-- **No Date Selection**: The widget only supports time selection.
-Use a separate date picker for date selection.

----